Inbox & Dispatch

 ...

-Runtime dispatch loop
+Runtime dispatch

-3. Execute the workflow steps top-to-bottom.
+3. Execute workflow steps top to bottom.

 Implementation notes